schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Apologise

-A courier brushs a angelic synopsis at a passage.
+A courier brushs an angelic synopsis at a passage.

 ## Accuracy